 3. Overestimating revenue and underestimating costs

 If you are a SaaS founder you are sure to be highly optimistic about your product and the value it would provide to your customers.
-However, it's crucial to ascertain the market share for your offering.
+However, it's crucial to ascertain the market share of your offering.
 Often SaaS businesses overestimate their predicted market share even if the product may be meant for a niche market.
 By overestimating the market share you also end up overvaluing your predicted revenue.

 To avoid this issue many SaaS businesses follow the TAM SAM SOM model to understand the business’s relationship to market size, and also to figure out their niche market.
 TAM or total available market is the maximum revenue a business can generate if 100% market share is achieved.
 SAM or serviceable available market represents the geographic market that your business can service out of the total addressable market.
 Lastly, SOM or service obtainable market is the niche market of customers that you can realistically expect to capture in a reasonable time.
 SOM is the most useful for businesses to determine short-term growth targets.

-On the other hand, SaaS businesses often underestimate costs and put in arbitrary numbers to project expenses.
+On the other hand, SaaS businesses often underestimate costs and put arbitrary numbers to project expenses.
 Guesswork should be removed when deciding on operational expenses and costs should be allocated based on the projected growth.

 4. Failure to align key metrics